 To answer the question “what is mace” involves discussing its sister spice, nutmeg.
-They both are products of the nutmeg tree, or Myristica fragrans, which is indigenous to Moluccas Island off of the Indonesian coast.
+They both are products of the nutmeg tree, or Myristica fragrans, which is indigenous to Moluccas (Also referred to as Spice Islands) off the Indonesian coast.
 Today the trees are cultivated in other areas of Indonesia and also the West Indies.

-Nutmeg is the actual seed from the nutmeg tree while mace is the covering of the seed and is removed by hand during the harvesting process.
+So what is nutmeg?
+It is the actual seed from the nutmeg tree while mace is the covering of the seed.
+Nutmeg can be purchased whole or ground; one whole nutmeg yields about 1 tablespoon of ground.
+The covering (or mace) is removed by hand during the harvesting process.
 These related spices are considered to be interchangeable since they both have a warm, spicy flavor with mace having a more subtle taste.

 In asking the question “what is mace”, historically speaking, mace has been the more valuable spice since a smaller quantity of it is yielded from the harvest.
 Flattened and dried in pieces called blades, the aroma of the spice evolves during the two week curing process.
 Both spices were valuable cargoes for Arab traders who imported them into Europe during the Middle Ages.
 In these early European times one pound of mace had the equivalent value of three sheep.

 Often used in conjunction with cinnamon and allspice, mace can be employed to flavor cakes, donuts, and other pastries.
 An ingredient of Worcestershire sauce, this spice is also used to add zest to meats, broths, mashed potatoes, stews, and sauces.
 Mace needs to be ground into a powder for the full flavor of the spice to be appreciated and it should be one of the first ingredients added in any recipe to allow this flavor to infuse into the food.
 Also used in pickling, the blades may be used instead of powder but should be removed from the dish before it is served.